 Why does a Nurse Practitioner need disability insurance?

 Isn’t that what worker’s compensation is designed to do?
-In a sense, yes, but worker’s comp only applies if you’re injured on the job.
-What happens if you are injured elsewhere?
-Your health insurance doesn’t provide any coverage for lost income.
-Your auto insurance doesn’t give you a supplemental source of income if you’re injured and unable to work.
+In a sense, yes, but your worker’s comp only applies if you’re injured on the job, not outside of it.
+But have you thought about what would happen if you were injured elsewhere?
+Your health insurance doesn’t provide any coverage for lost income and that would be inevitable if you are unable to work due to an injury.
+Your auto insurance surely won’t give you a supplemental source of income if you’re injured and unable to work.

 What Can We Help You Do?

 When you turn to us for help with nurse practitioner disability insurance, we go to work on your behalf immediately.
-We have years of experience in this area, and we can quickly help you find the coverage that you need for financial stability and peace of mind.
+We have years of experience in this area and skilled professionals working tirelessly, so we can quickly help you find the coverage you need to ensure your financial stability and peace of mind.
 With us, you can:

-- You’ll be able to review rates from some of the leading providers of individual disability insurance.
+- Be able to review rates from some of the leading providers of individual disability insurance.

 - Get quotes from all major insurers in the US that currently offer insurance products in your specific geographic area.